sherzodcode/diary-API/readme.txt

 Time is 10:18, I'm preparing to go to the station.
 Minutes ago i fixed my yesterdays <a> tag problem.
 Solution was super simple, i just gave wrong link yesterday, that's it.
 And i added Prisma to this project.
 In Sha allah very soon i'll start making backend for it.
+Ok, i added all extra files and now ready to start making add page and backend.

 ////////